 When buying bookshelves for a child’s room, make sure that the height of the unit is age appropriate and will be easy to keep clean.

-When no longer needed, modular units can be removed from one room and reconfigured for another.
+When no longer needed, modular units can be reconfigured for use in another space.

-Don’t write off awkward or cramped areas as a place for storage; use tall/narrow or short/square bookcases to fill an otherwise empty space.
+Don’t write off awkward or cramped areas as a place for storage.
+Use a tall and narrow or short and square designed bookcases to fill an otherwise empty space.